Log files and custom logging

 $Install = Start-Process -FilePath msiexec.exe -ArgumentList "/i $MSI /l*v $LogFolder\StifleRClientMSI.log /quiet OPTIONS=$OPTIONS AUTOSTART=1" -Wait -PassThru

-The script can also use a logging function where you'd write out to a log file.
-These are a couple of functions that have worked well in creating a "CMTrace" style log.
+The script can also use a logging function where you would write out to a log file.
+These are functions that have worked well in creating a "CMTrace"-style log.

 #Borrowed from https://github.com/hypercube33/SCCM/blob/master/Detect_Report_Remove_1909_G3%20Scrubbed.ps1